peterhry/peterhrynkow.com/_drafts/component-api.md

 ```

 Pros:
-- Ensures that the correct type of child component is rendered.
+- Ensures that the correct type of child component is always rendered.
 - The consumer doesn't need to know what type of child component to supply.

 Cons:
 - The consumer has no control over child component being rendered so there is no opportunity to specify its type and props.
-- Documenting the required data structure, its properties, and shape can be cumbersome.
+- Documenting the required data structure, its properties, and shape is cumbersome
 - It's unorthodox since no native HTML element receives data this way.

 #### Children Prop

 Using the `children` prop to compose child elements is idiomatic in React.

-Here the component is saying “Give me the children and I'll slot them in somewhere".
+Here the component is saying “Give me the children — props and all — and I'll slot them in somewhere".

 ```jsx
 () => <Tabs>